CryptoDappRun/Bee-Sender/README.md

 # Need Earn cryptocurrency?
 Open config.js<br>
 Change the feeReceiver to your own address,and also feePercentToReceiver<br>

-# Deploy to github page

-or you can download source ,and put to any web server.then start earn cryptocurrency!<br><br>
+and then Deploy to github page or you can download the whole project ,and put to any web server.then start earn cryptocurrency!<br><br>

 # Deploy to other specified blockchains